Debunking 7 Social Security retirement myths

 Myth #6: Social Security income isn’t subject to taxes

-Even though Social Security is paid out through a federal government program, you may have to pay taxes on the income if your total modified adjusted gross income is above certain limits.
+Even though Social Security is paid out through a federal government program, you may have to pay taxes on the income if your total modified adjusted gross income (MAGI) is above certain limits.
 Up to 85% of your Social Security benefits may be taxable, depending on the amount of income you have from other sources.

 Let’s discuss your Social Security options